oogunbiyi21/stats-compass/README.md

 # 🧭 Stats Compass

+> **📍 You are on the PUBLIC BETA branch (v1.0.0-public-beta)**
+> Users provide their own OpenAI API key.
+For the password-protected version, see `v1.0.0-private-beta`.

-An AI-powered data analysis tool that lets you explore datase## 🎮 Features (v1.0.0)
+An AI-powered data analysis tool that lets you explore datasets through natural language conversations.
+Upload CSV files and ask questions about your data.

+## 🎮 Features (v1.0.0)

 ### ✅ What's Included
 - **50+ Analysis Tools**: From basic stats to advanced ML models